 Welcome to Bromley Parks Events and Activities

-In line with government restrictions regarding COVID-19, our events are currently not taking place.
-We are closely monitoring the situation and will continue to act on the advice of the Government and Public Health England.
-For further information and advice please visit GOV.uk.
+Events are taking place with COVID-19 Guidelines in place.
+We will continue to act on the advice of the Government and Public Health.
+For further information and advice please click here

 EventApp helps us to process your application promptly and to share information with all parties concerned as efficiently as possible.